icub-tech-iit/documentation/docs/icub_ros/index.md

-# Using `iCub` with ROS 1
+# Using `iCub` with ROS

-This page's goal is to centralise different resources showing how to control `iCub` using ROS 1.
-ROS 2 support is not yet covered.
+This page centralises different resources showing how to control `iCub` using ROS.

+!!! warning
+    At the moment we support ROS 1 only.

 ## Required setup
 Make sure that you read [YARP's documentation about ROS](http://www.yarp.it/latest/yarp_with_ros.html).
 More specifically, you need to [configure YARP to interact with ROS](http://www.yarp.it/latest/yarp_with_ros_nameservers.html).

 ## Using ROS TF to manage the coordinate transforms